Rising (Rainbow album): Touring

-The band embarked on a world tour on 11 June 1976, beginning in the US and then moving to Europe, Australia and Japan, generally in mid-sized arenas.
+The band embarked on a world tour on 11 June 1976, beginning in the US and then moving to Europe, Australia and Japan, generally performing in mid-sized arenas.
 Some of the problems with the digitally-controlled rainbow backdrop which had plagued the previous tour had been resolved and Blackmore had a new white Fender Stratocaster, specially built with components that did not interfere with the lighting gear.
-In the days before the tour, tensions were already rising between Blackmore and Carey, whose behaviour on and off stage irritated the guitarist.
-Rainbow's manager Bruce Payne contacted Vanilla Fudge's Mark Stein and the Italian keyboard player Joe Vescovi to replace him, but nothing came of it and Carey remained in the band.
+In the days leading up to the tour, tensions between Blackmore and Carey mounted as the keyboard player's behaviour, both on and off the stage, increasingly irritated Blackmore.
+Rainbow's manager Bruce Payne contacted Vanilla Fudge's Mark Stein and the Italian keyboard player Joe Vescovi to replace Carey, but nothing came of it and he remained in the band.